Sacred Art 101 (4 of 4): Types of Christian Artwork

 Examples

-Many commentators limit religious art to the three categories described above and would see this fourth as some hybrid of the other three.
-While it is in some ways a hybrid, and while the categories can all overlap at their margins, I feel that there is a sufficient body of Christian work which does not fit neatly into the above classification scheme to justify creating a separate category.
+Many commentators limit religious art to the categories described above and would see those that follow as subsets or hybrids of the other three.
+While it is true that the categories can overlap at their margins, I feel that there is a sufficient body of Christian work which does not fit neatly into the above classification scheme to warrant additional categories.

-I call this category Bible-as-literature, but it could equally be termed Bible-as-myth (where “myth” is used in the positive sense of “narrative pregnant with meaning” rather than in the negative sense of “narrative devoid of fact”), and occasionally the narratives involved come from Church history rather than the Bible.
+I call the first mythological, but it is important to emphasize that I am using “myth” in the positive sense of “narrative pregnant with meaning,” rather than in the negative sense of “narrative devoid of fact.”

 Purpose

-The aim of Bible-as-literature artwork is to highlight the mythological/metaphorical significance of the narratives that undergird the Christian worldview.
-Unlike the previous category, this art does not concern itself with the question of the factual foundation of those narratives as history.
+The aim of mythological artwork is to highlight the metaphorical significance of the foundational stories (usually from the Bible or lives of the saints) that undergird the Christian worldview.
+Unlike with the previous category, this art does not concern itself with the question of the factual foundation of those narratives as history.
+These works do not necessarily imply that the events depicted are ahistorical, much less that they are not true, but their focus is on aspects of the events that transcend historical context.

 Characteristics